fannheyward/coc-rust-analyzer/README.md

 ---

-> This extension is created by [create-coc-extension](https://github.com/fannheyward/create-coc-extension)
+> This extension is built with [create-coc-extension](https://github.com/fannheyward/create-coc-extension)